GiuseppeTG/blog_app/README.md

 To get a local copy up and running, follow these simple example steps:

 - Clone this repo
-- In your terminal, navigate to the repo folder and run: `rails s`
+- In your terminal, navigate to the repo folder and run: `rails server`

 ### Prerequisites
 code editor and browser